Healthdirect Free Australian health advice you can count on.

 Key facts

-• Codeine is an opioid pain-relief medicine used for the short-term relief of mild to moderate pain.
+• Codeine is an opioid pain relief medicine used for short-term pain relief.

 • It is not usually recommended for the treatment of chronic (long-term) pain.